 Your attorney will represent you at trial, calling witnesses and submitting evidence on your behalf.
 If the court agrees with your claim, it may declare the probated will or sections of it to be invalid and may recognize an earlier will as the “real” one.

 Speak With an Experienced Texas Probate Litigation Lawyer

-If you are considering contesting the will of a relative, hiring the experienced probate litigation lawyers at Ostrom Morris to protect your legal rights through the probate process may be the best course of action for upholding the wishes of your loved one.
+If you are considering contesting the will of a relative, hiring the experienced probate litigation lawyers at Morris Ostrom Law to protect your legal rights through the probate process may be the best course of action for upholding the wishes of your loved one.
 We have helped families successfully contest wills based on testamentary capacity, fraud, undue influence and wills that have been signed improperly.

 To discuss a will contest or other probate issue, please call Morris Ostrom Law at (888) 869-9015 or email firstname.lastname@example.org.